-CNAO.
-The Director of Audit gave a presentation on the work of the Commission.
-The Director of Audit and senior officers had a very constructive exchange of views with the delegation on the areas of audit methodology, application of IT in conducting audit, the training of audit staff as well as various aspects of public sector auditing.
-The meeting provided a very good opportunity for us to better understand the audit work of the CNAO and its latest developments; and

-- (vi) Receiving visitors from the Mainland and overseas.
-In 2018-19, the Commission held three seminars for visitors from the Mainland and overseas.
-Our staff shared with the visitors our audit experience; and - (d) Training and development programmes.
+- (iii) Receiving a delegation from the Association of International Certified Professional Accountants.
+In October 2019, a delegation of five members from the Association of International Certified Professional Accountants visited the Commission.
+The delegation was led by Mr Andrew Harding, Chief Executive of the Association's Management Accounting Unit.
+The Director of Audit and senior staff had a constructive exchange of views with the delegation on the latest developments in auditing; and - (iv) Receiving visitors from the Mainland and overseas.
+In 2019-20, the Commission held three seminars for visitors from the Mainland and overseas.
+Our staff gave presentation to the visitors on the work of the Commission and shared with them our audit experience; and - (d) Training and development.
 We have made use of the services provided by the Civil Service Training and Development Institute to meet the training needs of our staff.
 Staff are encouraged to apply for courses relevant to their work and personal needs.
 In-house seminars/workshops are also organised mainly to address the operational needs of the Commission and the personal development of our staff.
-An audit staff attended the Senior Managers in Government programme of the Kennedy School of Government of Harvard University in 2018-19.
+In one of these seminars held in July 2020, we invited a delegation from the Hong Kong Institute of Certified Public Accountants to brief us on topics including new financial reporting standards and the work of the Institute.
+As a social distancing measure against COVID-19, the seminar was conducted using a hybrid mode (i.e. only a limited number of participants attended the seminar in the conference room while others watched the live broadcast of the seminar via a video conference tool in their workstations).
+Regarding overseas training, at the recommendation of the National Audit Office of the People's Republic of China, an audit staff attended the 2019 International Auditor Fellowship Program at the United States Government Accountability Office in 2019-20.